wongpiwat/trust-location/README.md

 # Trust Location

-A Flutter plugin for detecting the mock location of the Android devices.
+A Flutter plugin for detecting mock location on Android device.

 ## Installation